Introduction

 - Remove or significantly reduce barriers faced by people with disabilities in the workplace.

-- Provide targeted support to help individuals secure employment and succeed in their roles.
+- Provide targeted support to help individuals with disabilities secure employment and succeed in their roles.

 - Assist employers in accommodating the needs of employees with disabilities, fostering a more inclusive work environment.